Overwhelm is not

 First, the load has to come down.

-Overwhelm rarely yields to a better plan or a longer list — it is a capacity problem, not a planning one.
-What helps is lowering the density of what is in front of you: fewer decisions, softer pacing, not more structure.
+Overwhelm rarely yields to a better plan or a longer list; it is a capacity problem, not a planning one.
+What helps is lowering the density of what is in front of you: fewer decisions and softer pacing instead of more structure.

 Overwhelm often removes that capacity.

-So the person opens a tool that asks them to organize their life at the very moment organizing feels impossible.
-Then they feel worse.
+So you open a tool that asks you to organize your life at the very moment organizing feels impossible.
+Then you feel worse, not because you lack discipline, but because the tool added demand when what you needed was less of it.

 Many overwhelmed people